Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_foundry_relnotes.md

 The following new features and enhancements are available in this update:

-* **Overview documentation**: when adding a document to a product, it is possible to tell the system that this document needs to be displayed in the marketplace overview.
+* **Overview documentation**: when adding a document to a product, it is possible to tell the system that this document needs to be displayed in the Marketplace overview.
 * **Product filtering per owning team**: the product can be filtered by owning team to help find the appropriate one.
 * **Product filtering per category**: the product can be filtered by category to help find the appropriate one.
 * **Product filtering per status**: the product can be filtered by status (Draft / Active / Deprecated / Archived) to help find the appropriate one.
-* **Hide a product from marketplace**: instead of unpublishing a product from the marketplace to "hide" it, it is possible to set its visibility to None.
-In that situation, the product is still published to the marketplace but nobody will see it.
+* **Hide a product from Marketplace**: instead of unpublishing a product from the Marketplace to "hide" it, it is possible to set its visibility to None.
+The product is still published to the Marketplace, but can't be seen.

 ## Fixed issues

 The following issue has been fixed in this update:

-* **Paid plan base price with large number crash the backend**: a paid plan value higher than 999,999,999.99 can no longer be entered.
+* **Paid plan base price with large number crashes the backend**: a paid plan value higher than 999,999,999.99 can no longer be entered.

 ## Known limitations